JayDeeBot/Warman_Robot/README.md

 ### :point_right: 5.
 Wire the fuse holder with the buck converter and test the battery.

 ## 3. Note :notebook:

+### <mark> :fire: Please be careful with my little shaft for the scoop... :fire: :fire: Thank you

 ### :hear_no_evil: Do not mind about the button things ... you can remove it...
 ### :hear_no_evil: Be careful with the aligator clips of the power supply that you test, do not mess up with that.